16 Women Reveal Exactly How They Got Six-Pack Abs

 “High-intensity workouts added to an educated training plan yields an increase in performance, and a side effect of this higher level of capability is a lean, defined midsection that will keep your body safe.
 An increase in performance can only be achieved if there are markers of performance in the first place.
 Train to be stronger and faster, and your body will adapt to be so.” —Mara Marek, 37, a trainer at New York Health & Racquet Club.
-Learn the 7 ways to get abs without doing a single core exercise.
+Here’s how to get abs without doing a single core exercise.

 “Abdominal muscles are all about consistency.
 Unlike other muscle groups that need rest from training, abs don’t.
 If you are consistent with diet, drink lots of water, do cardio, and follow a good lifting program, your abs will start to show.
 Everything takes time to develop though.
 To build a killer body it takes years not just a week or days.
 Consistency is key.” —Johanna Stavrakaki, 33, CEO of Sthenos

 Know your food intolerances